-Changes to fiduciary net position restricted for pensions reflects the net funds available to pay benefits and will increase as actuarial determined contributions are received, decline as benefits are paid and increases or decreases depending on investment returns.
-Primarily the changes to fiduciary net position over the last three years resulted from an increase in 2020 and 2019 and decline in 2018 of the fair value of investments.
+Changes to fiduciary net position restricted for pensions reflects the net funds available to pay benefits and will increase as actuarially determined contributions are received, decline as benefits are paid and increases or decreases depending on investment returns.
+Primarily the changes to fiduciary net position over the last three years resulted from an increase in 2021, 2020 and 2019 of the fair value of investments.